For all the details on Disney’s streaming service check out our guide: The Ultimate Guide To Disney Plus (Disney+)

 How to watch Disney+

 Disney+ is an over-the-top or stand-alone streaming service that provides hundreds of hours of content from Disney and its partners.
-The subscription costs $6.99 a month or $69.99 a year, after a 7-day free trial.
+The subscription costs $6.99 a month or $69.99 a year.
 A subscription allows for unlimited downloads of content to up to 10 devices for viewing offline, and the ability to stream on four different devices simultaneously.

 Disney+ is available on mobile devices (iOS and Androids); desktop computers; PlayStation 4 and Xbox One gaming consoles; Roku; Apple TV; smart TVs such as LG, Samsung, and Android TVs; and Chromebook, Chromecast, Apple AirPlay, and Amazon FireTV.
 Check out our guide to Disney’s new streaming service for supported devices, features and for more details.